 If you are looking for a racquet that offers good stability, then you should go for this racquet.
 The frame of the Clash 100 comes with a stable, smart frame geometry.
 The frame is constructed in such a way that makes it highly stable and comfortable during play.

-9. HEAD Graphene 360 Speed MP – Best tennis racquet for control and feel
+9. HEAD Graphene 360 Speed MP – Best tennis racquet for spin

 The Head Graphene 360 speed MP is another remarkable racquet in the speed series of fast racquets.
 This new racquet offers high speed due to its new graphene 360 technology.
 Just like all of Head’s speed racquets, the speed 360 focuses on the speed and control of the racquet.